 As a mortgage lender, you're likely working with multiple clients at any one time.
 To process and close their mortgages, you need a host of documents.
 The busier the season, the more documents you're juggling and trying to manage in your email inbox.

-At the same time, borrowers expect a fast closing process.
+At the same time, borrowers expect a fast-closing process.
 This growing pressure often contradicts the need to securely manage documents.
 And traditional mortgage lenders are also competing more and more with online lenders that promise a quicker and easier closing process.

-Borrowers send lenders a lot of personal, sensitive information, a lot of it via email.
+For years, borrowers have relied on email to speed up signing and returning closing documents.
+Borrowers send lenders a lot of personal, sensitive information via email.
 Lenders have a responsibility to clients to keep that information as organized and secure as possible.

 - An email with attached financial information meant for one borrower could get accidentally sent to another.

-What's the alternative to email?
+What's the Alternative to Email?